 Paying at the middle or end of the month

 Paying by Direct Debit gives you the flexibility of choosing one of 6 payment dates to suit your circumstances.
 However, if you cannot set up a Direct Debit, payment must be made on the first day of the month.

 Understanding how your bill has been calculated

 Council Tax is made up of charges from Cheshire East Council, Cheshire Fire Authority and the Police and Crime Commissioner for Cheshire Constabulary.
 For a breakdown of how we calculate your bill see Your Council Tax bill explained.

 How to get help with your Council Tax bill

 You may be entitled to Council Tax Support.
-Please visit the Benefit Section for more information.
+Visit the Benefit Section for more information.